SEER Stat Fact Sheets: Cervix Uteri Cancer

-Lifetime Risk: Lifetime risk is the probability of developing or dying from a disease in the course of one's lifespan.
-Based on the most recent data, approximately 0.7 percent of women will be diagnosed with cervix uteri cancer at some point during their lifetime, based on 2008-2010 data.
+Lifetime Risk of Developing Cancer: Approximately 0.7 percent of women will be diagnosed with cervix uteri cancer at some point during their lifetime, based on 2008-2010 data.

-Prevalence of this cancer: There are an estimated 249,496 women currently living with cervix uteri cancer in the United States.
+Prevalence of this cancer: In 2011, there were an estimated 249,632 women living with cervix uteri cancer in the United States.

 Survival StatisticsShow More